 Pre-registration for the Special Needs Shelter is open throughout the year, and while not required, is strongly encouraged to ensure that the shelter will be adequately prepared to meet your needs.
 All residents seeking shelter in a Special Needs facility will be reviewed on an individual basis to determine the best shelter option.

-Use the Special Needs Shelter Kit Checklist to help you when preparing to go to the Special Needs shelter.
+Use the Special Needs Shelter Kit Checklist to help you prepare to go to the Special Needs shelter.
+Broward County Special Needs Shelters Website

 Evacuation transportation services to and from your pre-planned shelter destination, including transfer assistance, are available, through either BCT fixed route service or Paratransit (TOPS).
 All BCT buses are wheelchair accessible and online bus route timetables are provided in text-based format for the visually impaired.
 Paratransit (TOPS) buses are for individuals with physical, cognitive, emotional, visual or other disabilities which prevent them from using BCT’s fixed route service.
 Pre-registration for Paratransit (TOPS) is also strongly encouraged if you think you may need this service.
 You are not obligated to take advantage of either service if your plans change.